Side Crow Pose - Parsva Bakasana

 Step 5

-Lift your seat up and place your right leg on your left upper arm, over the elbow.
+Lift your hips upward and position your right leg over your left upper arm, resting it above the elbow.

 Step 6

-Start shifting your weight into your hands, taking a firm grip with your fingers in the mat.
+Gradually shift your weight onto your hands, ensuring a firm grip on the mat with your fingers.

 Step 7